Oracle Hospitality Simphony (1) is a Point-of-Sale (POS) software product widely used in the Hospitality industry.

 When logging in to EMC, you arrive on the Home Page.

-The Home Page is organized in two panels:
+The Home Page is organized into two panels:

 - The Location Panel (Left)